-Collecting event feedback may seem like a simple task - just ask what attendees think of your event and read the responses.
+Collecting workshop feedback may seem like a simple task — just ask what attendees think and wait for submissions.
 But is it really all there is to an evaluation process?

-You should not expect good results, if you rush headlong into creating a survey without properly thinking it through.
-There is a high chance that respondents will get frustrated at a poorly planned form and won’t tell you anything useful.
-On the contrary, a well-designed and structured questionnaire can make your attendees actually reflect on their impressions and provide you with valuable data.
+You should not expect good results if you rush headlong into creating a survey without properly thinking it through.
+There is a high chance that respondents will get frustrated at a poorly planned evaluation form and won't tell you anything useful.
+On the contrary, a well-designed and structured questionnaire can make your attendees actually reflect on their impressions and provide you with valuable insights for your future workshops.

 Say it out loud.
 During an event, you are the focus of it.
-That’s why it’s a great opportunity to tell your attendees personally how important their feedback is for you.
-Verbal explanation will be more effective than a written request.
+That's why it's a great opportunity to tell your attendees personally how important their feedback is for you.
+A verbal explanation will be more effective than a written request.